-- The glorious history of Thomas Cook and Cox & Kings - The contribution of Thomas Cook and Cox & Kings to the growth of the tourism industry in the World
+- The glorious history of Thomas Cook and Cox & Kings - The contribution of Thomas Cook and Cox & Kings in growth of tourism industry in World

 Thomas Cook is the world's best-known name in travel, thanks to the inspiration and dedication of a single man.
 Thomas Cook began his international travel company in 1841, with a successful one-day rail excursion at a shilling a head from Leicester to Loughborough on 5 July.
 From these humble beginnings, Thomas Cook launched a whole new kind of company- devoted to helping Britons see the world.